 Lastly, my favorite prop for my son’s party was created by my father-in-law, aka, Papa Tom.
 He is a woodworker and makes the most amazing furniture, bookshelves, kids’ race tracks and photo frames a girl could ask for.
 I have lots of Papa Tom creations to share with you over the next few weeks but now I have to get back to the party.
 I found some adorable tents online and asked if he could design something for me.
 I really wanted it to be simple, yet effective so the kids could sit under the tents while watching the movie outside.
 Needless to say, he went above and beyond my expectations and this is what we ended up with… THREE amazing tents for the kids to enjoy and “camp” under.
 Here is one that I placed near the dessert table.

 I have to say it was an amazing party even if the rain kept us indoors for most of the event.
 I had 20+ kids in my basement playing flash light tag, screaming their heads off, wrestling like super heroes and simply having a blast.
 I guess that is the answer to my “perfect” party question.
+The perfect party is a fun and relaxed event where everyone has a great time–props or no props!

 It doesn’t have to be perfect, it can rain cats and dogs, you can buy your cupcakes from a store because in the end, that is not what they remember.
 My son will remember playing flash light tag with his best friends David and Drew.
 He will remember having his favorite girl, Hannah Banana, sleep over and eat extra special chocolate chip and marshmallow “trail mix” cereal for breakfast the next day.
 He will remember that he had so much fun,and most importantly he will remember feeling special.
 In the end, that is what made his 7th birthday “perfect”!!
 He had fun, he was happy, he was silly, smiled wide showing all his little loose baby teeth, and he laughed the entire time.
 Rain or shine, indoors or out, he was happy and that is what made his not so perfect party “perfect” for me.Pin It